trussworks/trussels-guide/trussels.md

 * If you are visiting a place where other Trussels are, Truss will pay for coffee or lunch for a meetup.
 * \#colleagues-and-coffee — this Slack channel pairs Trussels up to meet on a regular basis.
-* We each have $10 allotted to us each month as a “discretionary kindness budget.”
+* We each have 150 allotted to us each month as an employee effectiveness budget that doubles as a “discretionary kindness budget.”
 If you want to send someone a present, card, etc, you are welcome to do so within this budget.
 * \#book-club — a Slack channel where we pick a book to read together, and then get together to discuss it.
 * \#movie-club — a Slack channel where we pick a movie to watch asynchronously and then get together to discuss it